derek-rushing/Fundamentals/README.md

-# project-fundamentals
+# Fundamentals

 This repo is used to contain teaching materials for use in the Fundamentals series of coding and operations curriculum.
+This curriculum is meant to be a starting point or verbatim set of files for companies/individuals to use for training.

 ## Python